If you can't find the answer you're looking for free phone 0508 800 800 or email help@horizons.govt.nz

 What if I'm not taking the water allocated to me under the terms of my consent?

+As the holder of a current resource consent, you have established the right to take your specified volume of water.
+Council policy stipulates that all such charges are based on the maximum authorised daily allowance, regardless of the actual volume that the consent holder chooses to take.
 If you wish to give up your right to take water, you have the option of surrendering your resource consent, in which case future research charges would not apply.
 However, if you then choose to resume taking water in the future, you would have to go through the consent application process again.
+Charges for scientific monitoring of the water apply to all granted consents and continue to be charged, even if you do not take the allocated water.

 Do I need a Bee Card if I am a SuperGold, UCOL, IPU and ETC user?